artem-ii/erkko23/analysis/aomics-id1000/README.md

 1. Created separate files with plotting styles and clustering functions
 2. Tried BGM clustering, but it doesn't seem to converge, have to read more.

+### Apr 19, 2023
+@artem-ii

+1. Adjusted maximum iterations parameter for BGM model, model converged.
+2. Made initial plots.

+TODO:
+1. Make a proper plot
+2. Create a table with subjects and their clusters
+3. Describe clusters - BMI and psychological variables